-Court blocks execution of 2nd Arkansas inmate
+Court blocks Arkansas from using lethal injection drug

 According to the report, he told a forensic psychiatrist in 2010 that he hears voices, that he gets revelations directly from God and that he will "walk out of prison to great riches and public acclaim."
 He says he's been visited in prison by his deceased father and "resurrected dogs."

-Gov. Asa Hutchinson announced a controversial plan in March to execute eight inmates over a 10-day period starting on April 17.
+Gov. Asa Hutchinson announced his controversial plan in March to execute eight inmates over a 10-day period starting April 17.

 Defense lawyers argued that midazolam -- the drug used to render inmates unconscious before they are given two more drugs that paralyze and kill them -- does not effectively keep those being executed from experiencing a painful death.

-The second drug, pancuronium bromide, paralyzes the inmate.
-The third, potassium chloride, brings on cardiac arrest and stops the heart.

 Ward was one of two inmates scheduled to die Monday.
-The other, Don William Davis is still scheduled for execution on Monday.
+The other, Don William Davis, is still scheduled for execution on Monday.